nanovikov/NGS_Course_Review/01_Orchestra_Overview.md

 ### Load sharing facility (LSF)
 *System for ensuring that users fairly share the processors and memory in the Orchestra cluster*

+* Assigns importance to individual users as shares
+* Individuals with the more shares are higher priority
+* Individuals with equal shares are treated on a first-come, first-serve basis

+**User priority increases when using less than the assigned fair share of the cluster**

+*See [LSF manual](https://wiki.med.harvard.edu/doc/lsf/admin/fairshare.html) for additional information*

 To submit jobs to LSF: